CornellLabofOrnithology/ebirdst/README.md

 Quick Start
 -----------

-This quick start guide will show you how to plot abundance values similar to how they are plotted for the [eBird Status and Trends Abundance animations](https://ebird.org/science/status-and-trends/woothr/abundance-map-weekly).
-First, you need to access and download the data.
+This quick start guide will show you how to download example dat and plot abundance values similar to how they are plotted for the [eBird Status and Trends Abundance animations](https://ebird.org/science/status-and-trends/woothr/abundance-map-weekly). **IMPORTANT.
+AFTER DOWNLOADING THE RESULTS, DO NOT CHANGE THE FILE STRUCTURE.** All functionality in this package relies on the structure inherent in the delivered results.

-TODO: Add details on how to acquire results.

-**IMPORTANT.
-AFTER DOWNLOADING THE RESULTS AND UNZIPPING THEM, DO NOT CHANGE THE FILE STRUCTURE.** All functionality in this package relies on the structure inherent in the delivered results.
 Changing the folder and file structure will cause errors with this package.
-See the SETUP PATHS part of the example code below.

 ``` r
 library(viridis)